silvacms/documentation/source/silva/services.rst

       silvaconf.factory('manage_addMySortingServiceForm')
       silvaconf.factory('manage_addMySortingService')

-If your service need to be folderish, you can inherit from ``Folder``:
+If your service needs to be folderish, you can inherit from ``Folder``:

 .. code-block:: python